ESCOMP/CDEPS/versions/master/html/_sources/drof.rst.txt

 Supported Data Modes
 --------------------

-DROF its own set of supported ``datamode`` values that appears in the ``drof_in`` namelist input.
+DROF has its own set of supported ``datamode`` values that appears in the ``drof_in`` namelist input.
 The datamode specifies what additional operations need to be done by DROF on *ALL* of the streams in the ``drof.streams.xml`` file.
 Each datamode value is also associated